 This post is sponsored in conjunction with #BrunchWeek.
 I received product samples from sponsor companies to aid in the creation of the #Brunchweek recipes.
 All opinions are mine alone.
 This Roasted Red Pepper Asparagus Egg Tart, made with marinated roasted red peppers, fresh asparagus, Monterey Jack cheese, and a sunny side up egg on a puff pastry square, is perfect for brunch, a weekend breakfast, or breakfast for dinner.

 Welcome to day 3 of #BrunchWeek hosted by Terri from Love and Confections and Christie from A Kitchen Hoor’s Adventures.
 This year is even bigger and better than ever!
 Thirty-eight bloggers from around the country are showcasing their best brunch dishes.
 We have so many delicious recipes for you to enjoy throughout the week (over 150!!) including cocktails, appetizers, pastries, tarts, main courses, and plenty of desserts!
 Our BrunchWeek Sponsors are helping us give away some great prizes.
 Thank you so much, Sponsors, for your generosity.
-We have an incredible giveaway below and we’d love if you would take a moment to read about it and what you can win here!

 Today’s recipe features several brunch week sponsors ingredients that are easy to find, including Michigan Asparagus and Cento Roasted Red Peppers.
 I’ve been wanting to make an asparagus tart for a while now, but I messed up a different kind of attempt, and then I put it off for awhile.